-The new NEX-6 filled the gap between the NEX-5R and the NEX-7 cameras, having better ergonomics and more features than the NEX-5R, but with a lower resolution sensor and less controls than the NEX-7.
-With the introduction of the NEX-6, Sony now has four different NEX lines: NEX-F3 (entry level), NEX-5R (mid level), NEX-6 (advanced) and NEX-7 (professional).
+The new NEX-6 filled the gap between the NEX-5R and the NEX-7 cameras, having better ergonomics and more features than the NEX-5R, but with a lower resolution sensor and fewer controls than the NEX-7.
+With the introduction of the NEX-6, Sony now has four different NEX lines: NEX-F3 (entry-level), NEX-5R (mid-level), NEX-6 (advanced) and NEX-7 (professional).
 These models are separated by features, ergonomics and price.
 Both the NEX-F3 and the NEX-5R are available in different colors, while the higher-end NEX-6 and NEX-7 are only available in black.
 Let’s take a look at the specifications in detail and go over the features of the new camera.

 - 16.1 MP Exmor™ APS HD CMOS image sensor

 - Fast Hybrid AF (phase-detection AF/contrast-detection AF)

 - 99 AF points (phase-detection AF), 25 AF points (contrast-detection AF)

 - Object Tracking AF via Touch LCD

 - HDR Capability

 - Battery life for up to 270 images (Viewfinder) and 360 images (LCD)